flybywiresim/docs/docs/pilots-corner/advanced-guides/rejected-take-off.md

     To be able to take off, the takeoff weight and V1 speed must result in an accelerate-stop distance that is no longer than the accelerate-stop distance available (ASDA).

     The ASDA is a distance declared by the airport and is the runway length available for a rejected takeoff plus any stopway that may be present.
-A stopway is an area beyond the takeoff runway meeting certain dimensional requirements that is designed to support
+A stopway is an area beyond the takeoff runway meeting certain dimensional requirements that is designed to support the airplane during a rejected takeoff without causing structural damage to the airplane.

     ---